-4.5 Cue Combination
+2.5 Cue Combination

-To combine the indices it is necessary to normalize the different distance functions.
+It is necessary to normalize the different distance functions before combining the different indices.
 This is not only a consequence of using two different distance functions.
-Even if different indices are combined using the same distance function normalization is necessary because the variances of the indices are quite different.
+Even if different indices are combined using the same distance function normalization is necessary because the variances of the indices can be quite different.

 We used the z-transformation to normalize the distance values.
-The use of z-transformation seems reasonable inasmuch as the distance distributions we inspected manually show the form for a skewed Gauss density function (Fig. 5).
+The use of the z-transformation seems reasonable inasmuch as the distance distributions we inspected manually show the form of a slightly skewed Gaussian density function (Fig. 5).
 The parameters of the z-transformation are estimated before each query.
-For this purpose a set of 1000 random images R is selected.
+For this purpose a set of 1000 images R is randomly selected.
 The mean and the standard deviation of the distribution of distances between the query image and the 1000 random images is then estimated ($z_d = \frac{d-\bar{d}}{\hat{\sigma}d}$).

 It is necessary to estimate the parameters for each query image again because the (query) images differ in their mean distances to all images and in the variance of the distance distribution (Fig. 5a and b).
 These values can be used to characterize the image.
 If $\bar{d}s(q, I)$ is great and $\sigma_s(q, I)$ is small then the image q would be quite distinct regarding the similarity metric s used for comparisons.
-If an image is compared simultaneous with multiple indices then the means and standard deviations characterize the importance of the different features for the comparison with the image database.
+If an image is compared using multiple indices then the means and standard deviations characterize the importance of the different features for the comparison within the image database.
 The distance of an image to itself is zero per definition.
-Thus the z-value of an image to itself is the (negative) distance between the mean of the database in terms of the standard deviation.
+Thus the z-value of an image to itself is the (negative) distance to the mean of the database in terms of the standard deviation.
 If the image is quite distinct from the images in the database then the absolute z-distance would be great.

-The distance values of the different indices could then be combinend by averaging the z-values.
+The distance values of the different indices could then be combined by averaging the z-values.
 The z-transformation - calculated for each index separately - therefore ranks the indices in terms of their salience.
-The indices that are more characteristic for an image are automatically weighted higher than these indices were the images are alike.
+The indices that are more characteristic for an image are automatically weighted higher than the other indices.